Checkmk Conference #6 goes digital. Get your tickets here!

 According to a survey among our users, Amazon Web Services is currently the most important provider of cloud-based Services, so goes without saying that Checkmk must here provide excellent monitoring.

-From Version 1.5.0p12 Checkmk contains a comprehensive monitoring for AWS which consists of a connector to AWS and an impressive collection of check plug-ins consisting of various metrics for the retrieval and evaluation of states.
-This collection will continue to keep watch in future versions.
-For a start the following plug-ins are included:
+Checkmk contains a comprehensive monitoring for AWS which consists of a connector to AWS and an impressive collection of check plug-ins consisting of various metrics for the retrieval and evaluation of states.
+Because of the amount of check plug-ins only some of them, to show the AWS web services that Checkmk can currently monitor:

 - AWS S3 Summary